coopersimon/msi/README.md

 If you write an expression (without a closing semicolon), it will return the value.

-You can write "import x as y" to import package files, where x is the file name (no "quotes" needed), and y is what you want to nickname the package.
-Alternatively, write "import x" to import the package with no nickname.
+You can write `import x as y` to import package files, where `x` is the file name, and `y` is what you want to nickname the package.
+Alternatively, write `import x` to import the package with no nickname.

 ## TODO
 * Curses support